Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 - Against the Chiefs, Mixon's 48 rushing yards per game over his two career matchups are 9.5 fewer than his over/under in Sunday's game.

-- The Chiefs allow 117.6 yards per game on the ground, the NFL's 21st-ranked rush defense.
+- Mixon will go up against a Chiefs squad that allows 117.6 rushing yards per game and is the NFL's 21st-ranked rush defense.

-- The Chiefs have conceded 15 rushing touchdowns, 14th in the league.
+- This season the Chiefs are ranked 14th in the NFL in rushing touchdowns conceded (15).

 Recent Performances

-- Against the Titans in the AFC Divisional round, Mixon rushed 14 times for 54 yards and scored one touchdown.
+- In last week's outing against the Titans, Mixon carried the ball 14 times for 54 yards and scored one touchdown.

-- In his last three games, Mixon has taken 31 carries for 102 yards (34.0 per game) and one touchdown.
+- During his last three games, Mixon has 102 rushing yards (34.0 per game) on 31 carries with one touchdown.

 Mixon's Cincinnati Teammates